SeerUK/assert/README.md

 ## Usage

 All assertions take a `testing.T` instance as the first argument, and will fail the test they're used in if the assertion fails.
+(They actually accept a much smaller interface than `testing.T` that makes testing this library much easier).

 ### True